STMicroelectronics/STMems_Android_Sensor_HAL_Input/README.md

 ### Linux

-To build the SensorHAL for linux only set CROSS_COMPILE environment accordingly to you target board, follow an examples for raspberry pi zero target:
+To build the sensors HAL for Linux only set CROSS_COMPILE environment accordingly to you target board, follow an examples for raspberry pi zero target:

 >   PATH=$PATH:/local/home/raspy/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin
 >   make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-

-The compiled library will be placed in local SensorHAL source code path.
+The compiled library will be placed in local sensors HAL source code path.

-STM proprietary libraries
+STMicroelectronics proprietary libraries
 ================

-STM proprietary libraries are used to define composite sensors based on hardware (accelerometer, gyroscope, magnetometer) or to provide sensor calibration
+ST proprietary libraries are used to define composite sensors based on hardware (accelerometer, gyroscope, magnetometer) or to provide sensor calibration

 ### SENSOR_FUSION:
-> The STM Sensor Fusion library is a complete 9-axis/6-axis solution which combines the measurements from a 3-axis gyroscope, a 3-axis magnetometer and a 3-axis accelerometer to provide a robust absolute orientation vector and game orientation vector
+> The ST Sensor Fusion library is a complete 9-axis/6-axis solution which combines the measurements from a 3-axis gyroscope, a 3-axis magnetometer and a 3-axis accelerometer to provide a robust absolute orientation vector and game orientation vector

 ### GEOMAG_FUSION:
-> The STM GeoMag Fusion library is a complete 6-axis solution which combines the measurements from a 3-axis magnetometer and a 3-axis accelerometer to provide a robust geomagnetic orientation vector
+> The ST GeoMag Fusion library is a complete 6-axis solution which combines the measurements from a 3-axis magnetometer and a 3-axis accelerometer to provide a robust geomagnetic orientation vector

 ### GBIAS:
-> The STM Gbias Calibration library provides an efficient gyroscope bias runtime compensation
+> The ST Gbias Calibration library provides an efficient gyroscope bias runtime compensation

 ### MAGCALIB:
-> The STM Magnetometer Calibration library provides an accurate magnetometer Hard Iron (HI) and Soft Iron (SI) runtime compensation
+> The ST Magnetometer Calibration library provides an accurate magnetometer Hard Iron (HI) and Soft Iron (SI) runtime compensation

-The *Android.mk* file enumerates STM libraries supported by the HAL.
-The *ENABLED_MODULES* variable is used to enable support for proprietary STM libraries
+The *Android.mk* file enumerates ST libraries supported by the HAL.
+The *ENABLED_MODULES* variable is used to enable support for proprietary ST libraries

 	ENABLED_MODULES := SENSOR_FUSION MAGCALIB GBIAS

-The release of STM proprietary libraries is subject to signature of a License User Agreement (LUA); please contact an STMicroelectronics sales office and representatives for further information.
+The release of ST proprietary libraries is subject to signature of a License User Agreement (LUA); please contact an STMicroelectronics sales office and representatives for further information.

 Copyright